alphagov/govuk-import-export-prototype/guide/starting-to-export/move-goods-inside-the-eu.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

+You only need a licence for certain goods within the EU.

 [Check if you need a licence](/guide/starting-to-export/export-licences.html) or special documents to move your goods within the EU.

 %If you don't get a licence when you need one, you could be fined and your goods will be seized by customs.%